 - Preheat oven to 400 and line a baking sheet with parchment paper.

 - Cut spaghetti squash in half and scoop out the seeds.
-Drizzle the inside with 1 tbsp olive oil and sprinkle with salt.
+Drizzle the inside with 1 tablespoon olive oil and sprinkle with salt.

 - Place squash halves face-down on prepared baking sheet.
 Bake for 35-45 minutes or until tender.
 Use a fork to scrape the insides to look like spaghetti.